 - Developing anti-discrimination and anti-harassment policies for the workplace

 The above list is not an exhaustive list of the matters business attorneys handle.
 While you do not need to hire a business lawyer to handle many business matters, one goal should be to prevent problems.
 Legal problems are costly.
 Hiring an attorney to provide legal advice and guidance could prevent the need to hire a business litigation lawyer.

 When to Hire a Business Attorney in Miami, FL?

-Contact a business attorney immediately if you receive notice of a claim against your company or are served with a lawsuit.
+Contact a business litigation attorney immediately if you receive notice of a claim against your company or are served with a lawsuit.
 The time to respond to a lawsuit is limited.
 Failing to respond to the lawsuit promptly may result in a default judgment.
 Furthermore, responding to a lawsuit without seeking legal advice could result in losing the lawsuit.